01 of 10

-Also called the short plate (or "long plate" depending on where it's separated from the rib primal above it), the beef plate primal includes the short ribs and skirt steak, which is used to make carne asada, a grilled Mexican dish of spicy marinated steak strips.
+Also called the short plate (or "long plate" depending on where it's separated from the rib primal above it), the beef plate primal includes the short ribs.
+It is also where the skirt steak is located, which is used in carne asada, a grilled Mexican dish of spicy marinated steak strips.

-Skirt steak is the diaphragm muscle, and it's attached to the inside abdominal wall by a system of thick connective tissue, which needs to be carefully trimmed away.
-This steak is extremely flavorful; note that it's a thin piece... of meat, which allows you to cook it very quickly over high heat.
+Skirt steak is the diaphragm muscle.
+It's attached to the inside abdominal wall by a system of thick connective tissue, which needs to be carefully trimmed away.
+This steak is extremely flavorful....
+It's also a thin piece of meat, allowing you to cook it very quickly over high heat.
 Just don't overcook it.
-And because it has coarse muscle fibers, be sure to slice it against the grain or it'll be chewy.
+Since it has coarse muscle fibers, be sure to slice it against the grain or it will be chewy.

-Beef plate contains a lot of cartilage, especially around the ribs, which is why beef short ribs are ideal for braising since the process of cooking with moist heat at a low temperature will dissolve cartilage and turn it into gelatin.
+Beef plate contains a lot of cartilage, especially around the ribs, which is why beef short ribs are ideal for braising.
+This process of cooking with moist heat at a low temperature will dissolve cartilage and turn it into gelatin.

-Beef plate is also fairly fatty, so it can be used in making ground beef—if leanness isn't a concern.Continue to 5 of 10 below.
+The beef plate is also fairly fatty, so it can be used in making ground beef.
+If you're concerned about how lean your beef is, mix it with ground beef from another cut.Continue to 5 of 10 below.

 05 of 10